ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ### External Libraries

-The majority of the survey respondents (47.8%) do not know what external libraries are (or are for).
+The majority of the survey respondents (47.8%) do not use external libraries at all.

-However, 42.7% reported that they use it and specified some use-cases such as contract splitting, proxy patterns, and sharing code.
+However, 42.7% reported that they use it and specified use-cases such as contract splitting, proxy patterns, and sharing code.

-Only 9.5% users do not use external libraries at all.
+Only 9.5% users do not know what external libraries are (or what they are being used for).

 ![External libraries](slide60)